bobbybudnick/SFS-Infrastructure/README.md

 29. Copy from DD WRT
 Enable USB/enable USB storage/enable automatic drive mount.
 Enable sshd and use scp like scp root@192.168.1.1:/mnt/sda1/TEST /home/jason/TEST
-Also ftp and samba are available from the nas page but maybe ssh will use less ram.
+Also FTP and samba are available from the NAS page but maybe SSH will use less RAM.
 Sadly rsync does not work by default.

 **Sewing the Servers**